Install AGIC by using an existing Application Gateway deployment

 kubectl apply -f $file -n $namespace

-Install Ingress Controller as a Helm Chart
+Install the ingress controller as a Helm chart

-In the first few steps, we install Helm's Tiller on your Kubernetes cluster.
 Use Cloud Shell to install the AGIC Helm package:

 helm repo update